 |Methodology: The national average credit card APR is comprised of 100 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category listed above.
 (Introductory, or teaser, rates are not included in the calculation.)|

-|Updated: August 15, 2018|
+|Updated: Oct.
+17, 2018|

-- Rate survey: Average card rate soars to record high of 17.02 percent – August 8, 2018: The average credit card interest rate shattered a major record this week, soaring past 17 percent for the first time ...
+- Rate survey: Average card APR climbs to all-time record high of 17.07 percent – October 10, 2018: The average credit card interest rate smashed another record this week, climbing to 17.07 percent – an all-time high. ...

-- Rate survey: Average card rate climbs to all-time high of 16.99 percent – August 1, 2018: The average credit card interest rate climbed to a record high Wednesday, according to the CreditCards.com Weekly Credit Card Rate Report ...
+- Rate survey: Average card rate climbs to 17.01 percent – October 3, 2018: The average credit card interest rate climbed past 17 percent Wednesday for the first time since August, according to the CreditCards.com Weekly Credit Card Rate Report ...